neurophysiological-analysis/FiNN/docs/guides/src_rec_pitfalls.rst

 MEG and MRI coregistration
 --------------------------

-The coregistration between MEG and MRI space has been left unchecked.
-This step must be manually verified.
+Correctness of the coregistration between the MEG and MRI should be manually verified.
 This may be done as follows:

 .. code-block::